jstreich/bigData/README.md

 # Caveats
 ################################################################################

-Current form is Unix/Linux only.
-A separate Windows version is under development
+Current form is Unix/Linux or Windows with bash installed